muratk3n/thirdwave/en/README.md

 ---

-Any gov perhaps over-trusting their regulatory pizzazz and implicitly trusts companies should think again.
-The VW emission cheating happened under gov which wasnt known for widespread incomp and done by a company hailing from a country assoc with *ordnung*.
+Any gov trusting their regulatory pizzazz should think again.
+VW emission cheat happened under gov which wasnt known for widespread incomp, done by a company from a country associated with *ordnung*.

 ---